Garden Owner's FAQs

 How much gardeners charge will depend on the demand in their area, their knowledge, tools and the type of work they are able to carry out.

-For example: If you are looking for some simple weeding or, if you are looking for a companion gardener, for your parent, who knows every plant in their garden and how to care for them and are willing to impart their knowledge for physical help and companionship, then a gardener just starting out may be grateful for the learning in return for a small hourly rate of £15 – £20.
+For example: If you are looking for some simple weeding or, if you are looking for a companion gardener, for your parent, who knows every plant in their garden and how to care for them and are willing to impart their knowledge for physical help and companionship, then a gardener just starting out may be grateful for the learning in return for a smaller hourly rate of £16 – £20.

 Once a Weeder gleans more knowledge, skills and equipment then you can expect them to charge £25 an hour or more.
 A trained horticulturalist can charge in excess of £35 an hour.